island-lang/island-lang.github.io/README.md

 	print('I don''t know what to do?!')
 ```

 What is going on here??
 Looks like a skeletal `match` body with a `case` clause having no conditions attached?
-Is this some sort of an April fool's joke?
+Is this some sort of an April fools' joke?

 Well, actually no, it's not a joke!

-The compiler already knows what is the precondition for `greeting` to be knowable, so it simply fills it automatically.
+The compiler already knows what is the set of conditions required for `greeting` to be knowable, so it simply fills them automatically.
 You can think of `case` as meaning `case ???` where `???` represents a "hole".

 ```isl
 age = getAge()